Rehab and Reablement

 Who is it for?

-Rehab and Reablement is a short-term service for Brent residents / patients with a Brent GP aged over 18 who require short-term intensive assistance to achieve independence with ADLs or rehabilitation goals.
+Rehab and Reablement is a short-term service for Brent residents / patients with a Brent GP aged over 18 who require short-term intensive assistance to achieve independence with daily living or rehabilitation goals.

 Rehab and Reablement can provide support for: